 This video continues to contribute to the thinking that we are burdens, tragedies, a fate worse than death.
 And once again, that belief is why we have a Disability Day of Mourning for victims of filicide.

 I’m beyond done with this narrative that we are so difficult to deal with, or that our parents don’t want us or they even want to kill us.
 I’m done with people telling me I’m overreacting or too emotional (the humor being that these are the same people that tell me autistics have no emotions).

-I grew up as a child waiting and literally hoping for my death, because I knew I was different and it was my fault that my parents didn’t want me.
+I grew up as a child waiting and literally hoping to disappear, because I knew I was different and it was my fault that no one wanted me.
 I was convinced that I was too much to deal with and that I was a burden.
-I was in therapy by the time I was around 4 years old – because younger me was depressed.
-A four year old should not be suicidal, and I was too afraid to tell anyone that I was.
+I was in therapy by the time I was around 5 years old – because younger me was depressed.
+A five year old should not be suicidal, and I was too afraid to tell anyone that I was.

 And you know what?

-I’m not going to sit here at 21 and listen to someone imply that I was and am still a burden.
+I’m not going to sit here as an adult and listen to someone imply that I was and am still a burden.
 I can’t spend all month listening to people constantly talk about us in a way that brings me right back to elementary, middle, and even high school itself.

 And if I internalized this stuff (even before my diagnosis), I know there are children out there who have internalized it, too.

-Thankfully, I’m not that suicidal and scared 4 year old little girl anymore.
+Thankfully, I’m not that severely depressed and scared 5 year old little girl anymore.

-I am an autistic disabled woman who will be a force to be reckoned with, and I will FIGHT to protect disabled kids from being told it’s their fault and that they’re just a burden.
+I am an autistic, disabled adult who will not be compliant, and I will FIGHT to protect disabled kids from being told it’s their fault and that they’re just a burden.
 I will do everything in my power to protect other autistic children from harm.
 They’re children, and deserve protection and love.